 CONJURE MOTION FORMAT

-Conjure Motion is a nature inspired fusion dance format that explores ancient sciences, western mystery tradition, astrology and tarot and then weaves it into logical practices inspired by the techniques found in global folkloric dances, yoga, martial arts, and other movement disciplines.
+Conjure Motion is a spiritually focused, nature inspired fusion dance format that explores the intersections of ancient sciences, western mystery traditions, astrology and tarot to weave logical body-based practices and group rituals using techniques found in global dances, yoga, martial arts, and other movement disciplines.

-Designed with the Sigil Method of cued improvisation, the movement combinations can be practiced solo or dynamically with others.
+Designed with the Sigil Method (Amy Sigil) of cued group improvisation, the movement combinations can be practiced solo or dynamically with others.

-The movements were created by Tanya Lee and her team at Body Art Motion and were influenced by a wide range of studies, multicultural influences and multidisciplinary practices, notably: ancient Sumerian science & cosmology, Electronic Dance Music (EDM) subculture, yoga, Hermetics, astrology, tarot, folkloric fusion bellydance, dances of North Africa, Egypt and Iraq, mixed martial arts (Thailand, China, Brazil), American ITS style dance (Raqs Sharqi, Hula, street Hip Hop), as well as performance art bodybuilding.
+The movement vocabulary of Conjure Motion is created by Tanya Lee and her team at Body Art Motion and are influenced by a wide range of studies, multicultural influences and multidisciplinary practices, notably: ancient Sumerian science & cosmology, electronic dance music (EDM), yoga, Hermetics and western mystery traditions, Hellenic astrology, tarot, fusion bellydance, mixed martial arts, and dances of Egypt, North Africa, Iraq, Polynesia and Caribbean.

 With the support, feedback and love of our diverse community, this body of work continues to evolve towards a collective need.
 All experience levels, bodies and genders are welcome.
 Check our schedule page for upcoming classes & workshops.
 Contact us to bring a Conjure Motion workshop to your community.